rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 The only available award flight to Jakarta was at 8AM, which required a forced overnight in Bangkok.
-This ended up being shortly after the Thai Army declared martial law on Bangkok, though aside from a warning sign at my hotel, I didn't notice anything different in the city.
-It turns out, during my flight from Bangkok to Jakarta, Thailand had a full-scale military coup.
+This ended up being shortly after the Thai Army declared martial law on Bangkok.
+Aside from a warning sign at my hotel, I didn't notice anything different in the city.
+It turns out, during my flight from Bangkok to Jakarta, Thailand then had a full-scale military coup.

-I spent dinner at my favorite restaurants in Bangkok (Somtum Der), serving up authentic Issan (northern Thai) delecacies, then walked around the Siam area near my hotel.
+I had dinner at my favorite restaurant in Bangkok (Somtum Der), serving up authentic Issan (northern Thai) food, then walked around the Siam area near my hotel.

 <div class="image-container">